 - Educate policymakers about the work of foundations

 Our work in this area includes the annual Foundations on the Hill event where foundations leaders from across Michigan travel to Washington, D.C. for meetings with each member of our state’s Congressional Delegation.

 Our position: CMF members lead and support collaborative philanthropic responses to critical needs such as P-20 education, early childhood development and economic development.
-This work is led by our Public Policy Committee and is achieved through issue-based affinity groups and educational briefings.
+This work is led by our Public Policy Committee and is achieved through issue-based affinity groups.
 The Committee’s key strategies are to: